 A module is a Python file that contains functions, definitions, and statements that can be included in other files within an application.
 Technically, all files with the

 Conceptually, modules are named units of code that can be reused across applications and allows us to access shared libraries (collections of modules) and packages (modules with nested modules and packages).
 Instead of entering commands directly into a Python interpreter, code can be saved as a module for later use in other applications.

 Creating and Importing Modules

 A module can be created by saving a Python file with the

-For example, to import a video_player.py file:
+For example, a separate

 The program now has access to all functions, objects, and statements contained within the

 Instead of importing the whole module, individually named resources can be specified.
 For example: